monicawidmann/monicawidmann.github.io/_pages/research.md

 Borrowed Credibility: Fiscal Stress, Democracy, and Signaling in Sovereign Green Bond Markets

 ## In Progress

+Banking on Belief: Regime Legitimation and the Uneven Rise of Islamic Finance

 Politics of the Green Label: Partisan Polarization and Municipal Climate Finance